SriKrishna134/Jetpack_Game./README.md

 3. JavaScript:

--Brings interactivity and functionality to your web pages, making them dynamic and responsive to user inputs.
+->Brings interactivity and functionality to your web pages, making them dynamic and responsive to user inputs.
 Powers event handling, API integrations, form validation, and DOM manipulation.